Ribosomal frameshift: DNA example

-Now, because of this +1 frameshifting, the DNA sequence is read differently.
+Because of this +1 frameshifting, the DNA sequence is read differently.
 The different codon reading frame therefore yields different amino acids.

+Effect

-In the case of a translating ribosome, a frameshift can either result in nonsense (a premature stop codon) after the frameshift, or the creation of a completely new protein after the frameshift.
-In the case where a frameshift results in nonsense, the NMD (nonsense-mediated mRNA decay) pathway may destroy the mRNA transcript, so frameshifting would serve as a method of regulating the expression level of the associated gene.
+In the case of a translating ribosome, a frameshift can either result in nonsense mutation, a premature stop codon after the frameshift, or the creation of a completely new protein after the frameshift.
+In the case where a frameshift results in nonsense, the nonsense-mediated mRNA decay (NMD) pathway may destroy the mRNA transcript, so frameshifting would serve as a method of regulating the expression level of the associated gene.

+If a novel or off-target protein is produced, it can trigger other unknown consequences.

-Function
+Function in viruses and eukaryotes

 In viruses this phenomenon may be programmed to occur at particular sites and allows the virus to encode multiple types of proteins from the same mRNA.
 Notable examples include HIV-1 (human immunodeficiency virus), RSV (Rous sarcoma virus) and the influenza virus (flu), which all rely on frameshifting to create a proper ratio of 0-frame (normal translation) and "trans-frame" (encoded by frameshifted sequence) proteins.
 Its use in viruses is primarily for compacting more genetic information into a shorter amount of genetic material.

 In eukaryotes it appears to play a role in regulating gene expression levels by generating premature stops and producing nonfunctional transcripts.